FilipMaksymiuk/FilipMaksymiuk/README.md

 # Filip Maksymiuk

-I am passionate about programming and continuously improving my skills by building and refining real-world projects.
-I enjoy exploring new technologies, solving problems, and focusing on writing clean, maintainable code.
-I’m always eager to learn and grow within the ever-evolving world of software development.
+Passionate about programming and building real-world projects.
+I enjoy exploring new technologies, solving problems, and writing clean, maintainable code.
+Currently studying Data Science at university and expanding my skills in data analysis and machine learning.

 ### My Skills: